 Answer: "Great Art Sells"

 This from an art dealer that I met years ago.

-While it's impossible to define great art, I think she meant that artists typically sell their strongest work and that subject matter is secondary.
+While it's impossible for anyone to define great art, what I think she meant was that artists unusually sell their strongest work.
+Subject matter is secondary.

-The 80/20 rule applies: 80% of the work that you do is for artistic growth; 20% is for show.
+The 80/20 principle - helpful in so many work and life situations - applies here: 80% of the work that you do is for your artistic growth; 20% is for show.

 Here are links to a couple of bloggers with wonderful insights on the subject: